pparasuram/https-github.com-pparasuram-special-topics-labs-build-tools/README.md

     1. Much of the value of the post is seeing how to structure a task that builds a docker image.
 Note how it uses `dependsOn` to force an order of execution of your custom tasks (interleaved with built-in Gradle lifecycle tasks).
 You want to be sure that running `gradle build` will execute all of your tasks in order (compile, unit test, package the jar, build the docker image, run the integration test).
     1. Some context around building docker images might help you here.
 When you build a docker image, your [Dockerfile](src/main/docker/Dockerfile) specifies a list of commands to be run when building the image.
 You can look at all of the commands in the [Docker reference for Dockerfiles](https://docs.docker.com/engine/reference/builder/), but the one you'll most have to support is the [ADD](https://docs.docker.com/engine/reference/builder/#add) command.
 The `ADD` command adds files from a "local" buid context into the image.
 So you will need to make sure that your jar is available to the docker build context.
 The build context is essentially a directory.
 The bmuschko Docker Gradle Plugin specifies its build context in the `inputDir` field, which defaults to `build/docker`.
 So you have two choices:
         1. Make sure `build/docker` has everything you want to add (`src/main/docker/Dockerfile` and your jar) by the time you run the bmuschko plugin.
-        1. Change the inputDir to be something that already contains those files somewhere under them (for instance, `'.'` represents the base directory).
+        1. Change the inputDir to be something that already contains those files somewhere under them (for instance, `'.'` represents the base directory of your gradle project).
 1. The place you're most likely to change a non-build script is when you're building your `Dockerfile`.
 The existing [Dockerfile](src/main/docker/Dockerfile) has the jar name explicitly coded, and depending on how you do things your gradle-produced artifact might not follow the same naming conventions.
 If they don't match, you'll likely see something along the lines of this when you try to run your docker:
 ```Error: Unable to access jarfile /opt/constant-to-camel-1.0-SNAPSHOT.jar```
 1. Running integration tests is a bit of a "roll your own" in Gradle, unfortunately.
 There is, however, some collective common wisdom to be had.
 The usual pattern is: